Robb-S/plainlist/README.md

-# Plainlist
+# Plain-list

-This is a to-do and shopping list app with full functionality but minimal bells and whistles, for people who just want a plain list app.
+Plain-list is a to-do and shopping-list app with full functionality but minimal bells and whistles, for people who just want a plain list app.

-This repository is the front-end code, built in React.
+This repository is the code for a web-based front end, built in React.

 ## Deployment

-### `yarn start`
+`yarn start`